-Find an area, which will receive at least five to six hours of direct sunlight daily.
+Find an area which will receive at least five to six hours of direct sunlight daily.
 Decide which vegetables and the amount of each you want to include in your garden.
 Take into consideration: the amount of space you have available (some vegetables need more growing room than others); your own requirements for canning, freezing or table use; local frost dates and climate conditions.
 For a longer harvest period, plant vegetables at staggered time intervals.
-Allocate part of your garden for small, rapidly-maturing vegetables (such as radishes, lettuce, spinach).
+Allocate part of your garden for small, rapidly-maturing vegetables (such as radishes, lettuce, and spinach).
 Keep tall vine or pole varieties from overshadowing smaller plants.

 The following plants should be started from seed: beans, beets, carrots, corn, peas and radishes.
 When growing plants from seed, follow the instructions on the seed pack.